makenowjust/octocat-quine/README.md

 It is __true__ self-reproduction program (the so-called Quine).

-Let's propagate it! :octocat: :octocat: :octocat: :octocat: .... :ocatcat:
+Let's propagate it! :octocat: :octocat: :octocat: :octocat: .... :octocat:

 ##How to propagate